moerketh/hyperv-convert-iso/CUSTOMIZATION.md

 Remove-PSSession $s
 ```

 **Key difference from network SSH:** PowerShell Direct requires `pwsh` installed on the guest with the SSH subsystem configured.
+The conversion scripts install this on the **target VM** via `install_pwsh.sh`.
 Without `pwsh`, the SSH connection succeeds but PS remoting fails with:
 ```
 OpenError: An error has occurred which PowerShell cannot handle.
 A remote session might have ended.